RenanCSO/coding-challenges/README.md

 # coding-challenges
-Repo with code solutions for challenges on HackerRank, Leetcode, etc.
+Branch with code solutions for challenges on HackerRank, Leetcode, etc. in Java